SCCM Interview Questions

 15. What is SUP ( Software Update Point)?

-This is required component of software updates, and after it is installed, the SUP is displayed as a site system role in the Configuration Manager console.
+This is required a component of software updates, and after it is installed, the SUP is displayed as a site system role in the Configuration Manager console.
 The software update point site system role must be created on a site system server that has Windows Server Update Services (WSUS) 3.0 installed.

 16. What is BITS-Enabled Distribution Points?